Governors

 John Yarham, governor

 John was appointed as an Independent Member of Governing Council in May 2021.
-He is Deputy Chief Executive of The Careers and Enterprise Company, the Government’s body for careers education in England.
+He is Interim Chief Executive of The Careers and Enterprise Company, the Government’s body for careers education in England.

 John’s career in the skills sector over the last 25 years has been largely driven by his passion for promoting social mobility and providing excellent standards for career guidance and opportunities for young people and adults.
 Throughout his career, he has gained extensive knowledge of skills policy, from a central Government angle with the Learning and Skills Council, local Government from being Director of Economic Development at Nottingham City Council, and from a provider position through his role as CEO of the Futures Group.
-He has occupied chair and vice-chair roles in charities, schools, trade associations and awarding bodies.
+He has occupied chair and vice-chair roles in charities, schools, trade associations and awarding bodies, sits on the UCAS Advisory Council and is a Leadership Fellow at St George's House Society of Leadership.

 Co-opted members